 Irrespective of the size of your corporation, it is important to have a shareholder agreement in place to manage risk.
 Maximize benefits and help to safeguard the long-term success of the business.

 For Guidance and Assistance with Drafting Shareholder Agreements contact the Seasoned Corporate Lawyers at Cherkowski Marsden LLP

-The corporate lawyers at Cherkowski Marsden LLP in Vernon have 50 years of combined experience and extensive knowledge assisting business of all sizes and complexities draft shareholder agreements.
-Call us at 250-308-0338 or contact us online to schedule a consultation.
+The corporate lawyers at Cherkowski Marsden LLP in Vernon have 50 years of combined experience and extensive knowledge assisting businesses of all sizes and complexities draft shareholder agreements.
+Call us at 250-308-0338 (Vernon office) or 250-803-9171 (Salmon Arm office) or contact us online to schedule a consultation.